agsb/jelly/documents/LogicLoop.md

    | 0 | 1 | 1 | 0 | 0 | 0 | 1 | toggle page, toggle move  |
    |  |  |  |  |  |  |  |

-The paging is controled just from first 5 lines, and _switch back_ and _switch move_ are clock lines to D-flip-flops.
+The paging is controled just from 5 lines, and _switch back_ and _switch move_ are clock lines to D-flip-flops.

 The first observation is, the conditional lines are like '0-0-0-0-1', in some diferent order.